Who Costs More – Your Temporary Employee or An Employee You Hire Direct?

 For all Washington employers, the costs incurred to fund mandated benefits increased substantially in 2018 for all employers.
 All employers are now required to provide their employees with 1 hour of paid time off for every 40 hours worked to allow for paid absences due to health or safety concerns.
 This totals to 52 hours a year, or just under 6.5 days a year.

-The costs of providing this paid time off has to be built into your staffing agency’s bill rate, increasing the employer’s costs by 2.5% of the employee’s pay rate.
+The costs of providing this paid time off benefits to the etent they fall to the employer need to be built into the staffing agency’s bill rate, increasing the employer’s costs over their pay rate by another 2-4%.

 Mandated Healthcare Benefits